threlte/threlte/apps/docs/src/routes/examples/animation-blending.md

 You're recommended to implement a connection from gui/keyboard to components that works for you.

-A simplier setup is to export the `transitionTo` function and calling it directly.
+A simple setup is to export the `transitionTo` function and calling it directly.
 Check out this [REPL](https://svelte.dev/repl/8c88a5994afc4c8993d3f600d0ef8ff7?version=3.49.0) as an example.

-Within this example above there's some svelte store's within a separate module, assignments triggered by `on:click` events and subscribe + unsubscribing within the component.
-Doing this means you don't need to worry where things are within your component hierarchy.
+The example above has a bit more setup.
+There's some svelte store's within a separate module, assignments triggered by `on:click` events and subscribe + unsubscribing within the component.
+If you don't want to worry about where things are within your component hierarchy, this is a guide for that direction.

+Do the thing that works for your use case.